Soft and Chewy Glazed Lemon Cookies Recipe

 Instructions

-• Add vanilla and orange liquor or citrus extract to the wet ingredients and mix until just combined.
+- Add vanilla, lemon zest and lemon juice to the wet ingredients and mix until just combined.

-• Bake for 14-16 minutes until edges of the bottom of the cookies are just starting to brown.
+- Bake for 14-16 minutes until bottom edges of cookies are just starting to brown.
 Rotate and swap trays halfway through bake time.

-• Add lemon zest then lemon juice until desired consistency is reached.
+- Add lemon zest from one lemon then gradually add lemon juice until desired consistency is reached.

-• Drizzle glaze over cookies (to cover if glaze is thin and in a zig-zag design if glaze is thick.
+- Drizzle glaze over cookies (to cover if glaze is thin and in a drizzle if glaze is thick).